sherlock-audit/2024-06-allora-judging/README.md

 https://github.com/allora-network/allora-chain/pull/362

-# Issue M-20: RemoveDelegateStake silently handles the error when checking for existing removals
+# Issue M-18: RemoveDelegateStake silently handles the error when checking for existing removals

 Source: https://github.com/sherlock-audit/2024-06-allora-judging/issues/84

+The protocol has acknowledged this issue.

 ## Found by
 imsrybr0